Fang (2022 film): Critical reception

-The film received mixed to positive reviews.
+The film received mostly positive reviews.
 David Gelmini of Dread Central gave Fang 5/5 stars and wrote, "With its dedicated central performances and its abundance of nightmarish imagery, Fang is quite possibly one of the best independent horror films to come along in quite some time."

 Lisa Marie Bowman of Through the Shattered Lens wrote, "Fang is a well-directed, well-acted, and well-visualized portrayal of life on the fringes of society, one that captures both the timeless theme of loneliness and the uniquely paranoid atmosphere of today."

 Giles Edwards of 366 Weird Movies gave Fang a "Recommended" review, adding, "Please take the "Recommended" notice with this warning: Fang is very painful at times; but its most painful moments are its most impressive."

 Bryan Kristopowitz of 411Mania gave Fang a very positive review, writing, "Fang is a masterpiece.
 A horror movie for the ages with two of the best performances you will see in anything.
 Dylan LaRay and especially Lynn Lowry should be up for all sorts of awards and recognition, as well as director Burgin."

 Don Anelli of Don's World of Horror was more critical, describing Fang as a "somewhat flawed genre effort" and "problematic for what it is", while adding, "Among the better aspects at play here is the genuine sympathy elicited throughout here as this tries to make us care for what's going on."